omnivore-app/omnivore/SECURITY.md

 # How to Submit a Report

-To submit a vulnerability report to Omnivore Media, please contact us at feedback@omnivore.app.
+To submit a vulnerability report to Omnivore Media, please contact us at feedback@omnivore.work.
 Your submission will be reviewed and validated by a member of our security team.

 # Safe Harbor